Suspects go on trial for killing celebrity Dutch crime reporter

 De Vries, 64, was a popular TV personality, well-known for his programmes in which he often worked with victims' families and tirelessly pursued unsolved cases.
 He had received threats in the past, but refused security.

-Prosecutors outlining their case on Tuesday said the 22-year-old Dutchman and a 36-year-old Polish national faced charges of murder and illegal possession of firearms.
+The second suspect, Polish national Kamil Egiert, 36, denied any involvement in the attack.

-The pair were arrested within hours of the shooting on a Dutch highway in the alleged getaway vehicle.
-Police said the weapon allegedly used to kill De Vries was found in the car.
+"My role in everything was only that of driver.
+I knew nothing about the murder and I did not murder anybody," he told judges via an interpreter.

-The Dutch suspect, Delano Geerman, told judges he did not want to comment on the accusations.
-The second suspect, identified as Kamil Egiert, told the court he was not responsible for the murder.
+Prosecutors said both suspects face charges of murder and illegal possession of firearms, which carry a maximum sentence of life imprisonment.

-"My role in everything was only that of driver, I knew nothing about the murder and I did not murder anybody," he told judges.
+The pair were arrested hours after the shooting on a Dutch highway in the alleged getaway vehicle.
+Police said the weapon they believe was used to kill De Vries was found in the car.

-The case opening on Tuesday deals only with the hit men who carried out the killing while an investigation into who ordered it is continuing, prosecutors said.
+The trial deals only with the hit men who carried out the killing while an investigation into who ordered it is continuing, prosecutors said.

 (Reporting by Stephanie van den Berg Editing by Anthony Deutsch and Gareth Jones)